Skip to content

 ./scripts/build-vz-rootfs.sh

-This builds the default variant.
+This builds the full variant.
 Build other variants with --variant:

 ./scripts/build-vz-rootfs.sh --variant base # Minimal image

-./scripts/build-vz-rootfs.sh --variant experimental # Default + credential brokering
+./scripts/build-vz-rootfs.sh --variant extensions # Base + credential brokering

 ./scripts/build-vz-rootfs.sh --all # All variants

-See Image Variants for details.
-Cached images and per-shed rootfs copies live under ~/Library/Application Support/shed/vz/ — see the on-disk layout reference and the upgrade-and-reclaim cookbook for how to manage disk space.
+See Images for details.
+The OCI image store lives under ~/Library/Application Support/shed/vz/ — see Storage Model and the upgrade-and-reclaim cookbook for how to manage disk space.

 4. Create directories